-The members' assembly will be run by an independent third party, managed by WE staff, with guidance from our advisory group.
-The brief for this work was sent out to tender, and we have appointed NatCen Social Research to carry out the work, based on the proposal they submitted in response to the brief.
+The members' assembly was run by an independent third party, managed by WE staff, with guidance from our advisory group.
+The brief for this work was sent out to tender, and we appointed NatCen Social Research to carry out the work, based on the proposal they submitted in response to the brief.

-The members' assembly is based on the citizens' assembly model, which has been used to tackle a range of issues and policies including abortion, Brexit, climate change and social care.
+The members' assembly was based on the citizens' assembly model, which has been used to tackle a range of issues and policies including abortion, Brexit, climate change and social care.

 What is a citizens' assembly?

 Typically, a group of people are chosen at random using certain additional information to ensure they are representative of the general population (such as age, geography, race, ethnicity, sex, gender, sexual orientation, disability status etc.), and their views on the topic are assessed to ensure a broad range.
 They are asked to read evidence and/or hear presentations from experts, lobby groups and people with lived experience of the issue/s at hand and are asked to deliberate on a question or series of questions based on the information they hear.
 It is often a three-stage method, with citizens spending the first part learning about the issues and context, the second part deliberating in small groups on their own understanding, opinions and questions, and finally the third part coming to conclusions and recommendations.
 For more information about citizens' assemblies and deliberative methods online see:

 We sent out a survey of all our members on the 13th August 2020, asking about their demographics (including age, ethnicity, sex, gender identity, sexual orientation, disability status, and where they live) as well as some general attitudinal questions on how much they know about the Gender Recognition Act, and whether or not they agree that people should or should not be able to legally change their gender without taking the steps they currently have to.